Wondering whether you need to adopt 1 or 2 chinchillas and if chinchillas do better in pairs is completely normal.

 This post is designed to share with you if chinchillas do better in pairs and how to know what the best course of action is for you and your chinchilla or maybe you and your future multiple chinchillas.

-Do Chinchillas Do Better In Pairs and How Chinchillas Bond
+- Chinchillas Can Do Better In Pairs But Not Always

 Like I stated previously, Chinchillas don’t always do better in pairs.